h-merritt/h-merritt.github.io/02_research.md

 * **Highlights of Merritt et al., 2024:**  Recently, we developed a technique for tracking rapid (framewise) fluctuations in network connectivity over time.
 Here, we show that these “edge time series” are mathematically equivalent to interaction terms in a specific family of general linear models.
 We exploit this fact to further demonstrate that time-varying connectivity carries explanatory power above and beyond brain activations, suggesting that time-varying connectivity is likely more than a statistical artifact.

 **Merritt, H.**, Rakesh, D., & Betzel, R.F.
-(Commissioned, In Prep).
-A Network Neuroscience of Social Support.
+(In Review).
+Connection & Context: The Neural Architecture of Social Relationships.
 Trends in Cognitive Science.

 * **Highlights of Merritt, Rakesh, & Betzel:** We outline how brain network organization varies across different social environments, with an eye toward cutting edge methodological techniques that clarify the consequences of this variation for studying human health, behavior, and cognition.